Our Guest This Episode: Kupe Kupersmith

 From Accountant to improv comedian, to IT Consultant and back to improv comedian, Kupe’s goal in life is to make you more awesome.
 Onstage, Onsite, and Online, Kupe helps individuals and organizations achieve business value focusing on professional skills, business analysis, project management and leadership skills.

-Kupe is the author of an InSite course: Overview of Lean Business Analysis and he is the author of a new upcoming InSite course: Remote Agile Teams.
+Kupe is the author of an InSite course: Overview of Lean Business Analysis and he is the author of a new InSite course: Remote Agile Delivery.